Are you in or near South Louisiana? I have a special invitation to help you move past fear and discover God’s purpose for your life!

 What is one thing would you do if you found a surprise hour each day?
 Share it in the comments box below!

 Are you tired of feeling pinned down by fear and anxiety?
 I’d love to send you my go-to verses to fight fear and live in the freedom of Christ.
-Subscribe to my blog (in the box in the left-hand column), and I’ll send them straight to your inbox!
+Click here to have them sent straight to your inbox!